 In a TED Talk by Dana Kanze, called “The Real Reason Why Female Entrepreneurs Get Less Funding”, she discusses two motivational orientations of promotion and prevention questions in the context of startup funding.
 A promotion focus is concerned with gains and emphasizes hopes, while a prevention focus is concerned with losses and emphasizes safety, responsibility and security needs.

 At best, the answer to a prevention question results in maintaining the status quo, whereas promotion questions lead to discussions of growth potential and returns.

 Kanze’s study showed no difference in the way female and male entrepreneurs presented their companies.
 However, 67% of the questions posed to male founders were promotion-focused, whereas 66% of the questions posed to female founders were prevention-focused.
 All VCs, whether male or female, displayed the same implicit gender bias in their motivational goals through the questions they asked.

 The entrepreneurs who managed to switch focus by responding to prevention questions with promotion answers went on to raise 14 times more funding than those who responded negatively to prevention questions.

-“For example, if you’re asked a question about defending your start-up’s market share, you’re better off framing your response around the size and growth potential of the overall pie as opposed to how you merely plan to protect your sliver of that pie.” – Dana Kanze
+If you’re asked a question about defending your start-up’s market share, you’re better off framing your response around the size and growth potential of the overall pie as opposed to how you merely plan to protect your sliver of that pie. – Dana Kanze